The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 Bougainville Reef, located 210 kilometres northeast of Cairns, features enormous marine life with incredible visibility.

-Shark enthusiast will be in their glory with this outstanding opportunity to view spectacular sharks up close.
-Divers can choose from:-
+Shark enthusiasts will be in their glory with this outstanding opportunity to view spectacular sharks up close.
+Divers can choose from the following:-

 - The Shark Attraction is attracting around ten sharks with a 3-star photo opportunity.

-- Shark Feed adds a bit more adrenaline to your dive, with 30-40 sharks actively feeding.
+- Shark Feed adds more adrenaline to your dive, with 30-40 sharks actively feeding.

-- Private Shark shoot this five-star photography option is an additional cost featuring around twenty sharks.
+- Private Shark shoot this five-star photography option is an additional cost and features around twenty sharks.